ambrozini/gym-plan/.ai/prd.md

    - A reminder message for the user about the need to consult a doctor in case of health doubts.
    - Simple data validation (minimum and maximum values) on both the front-end and back-end.
    - Testing mechanisms – both manual and automated.

+## 3.1 Training Plan Data Structure
+The structure of a training plan follows a hierarchical organization to ensure flexibility and extensibility.

+1. **Training Plan**
+   - Contains a collection of training days.
+   - `trainingDays: TrainingDay[]`

+2. **Training Day**
+   - Represents a single workout session.
+   - `notes?: string` — Optional general notes for the day (e.g., "Focus on technique", "Lower body day").
+   - `slots: TrainingSlot[]` — A list of training slots to be performed during the day.

+3. **Training Slot**
+   - Represents a group of exercises performed sequentially.
+   - `exercises: ExerciseEntry[]` — One or more exercises performed in sequence.
+   - `slotNotes?: string` — Optional notes for the entire slot (e.g., "Superset - minimal rest between exercises").

+4. **Exercise Entry**
+   - Represents a specific exercise with its parameters.
+   - `exerciseId: string` — Reference to the exercise in the library.
+   - `sets: number` — Number of sets to perform.
+   - `repetitions: number` — Number of repetitions per set.
+   - `tempo: string` — Execution tempo in standard format (e.g., "3010" = 3s eccentric, 0s pause, 1s concentric, 0s pause).
+   - `restSeconds: number` — Rest time after completing all sets of this exercise (in seconds).
+   - `exerciseNotes?: string` — Optional specific notes for this exercise.

+Key Design Principles:
+- No distinction between types of slots (e.g., supersets, circuits) - instead, a slot with multiple exercises is treated as exercises to be performed sequentially.
+- Notes can be added at three levels: day, slot, and individual exercise.
+- The structure is intentionally simple for MVP but allows for future extensions without breaking changes.

+Usage Patterns:
+- A slot with one exercise = standard isolated exercise.
+- A slot with two exercises = typically a superset.
+- A slot with three or more exercises = typically a circuit.

+This data structure ensures consistency and predictability while supporting both simple and complex training plans.

 ## 4. Product Boundaries
 In the MVP, the following functionalities are excluded: